 Borrego Springs, CA | michellekondos.com

-“In my work, I try to walk the line between those two realms: immediacy and vision.
-I try to capture the ineffable magic of the place, while still honoring its can’t-take-your-eyes-off-it reality.
-Trying to paint it feels like walking a tightrope.
+“In my work, I try to capture the ineffable magic of the place, while still honoring its ‘can’t-take-your-eyes-off-it’ reality.
 The process captures my attention just as surely as that rattlesnake does.

 “I paint realistically in an age of much abstraction.
 There is room for us all – but to me just trying to unravel what lies before my eyes out here in this sacred landscape is discipline enough.
 I’ve been staring at it all, as perhaps only an artist can, for a very long time, and I still always feel that the West is trying to tell me something, something I can’t quite grasp – but maybe, just maybe, I can get it onto a canvas.”